Physics Courses

 Student Learning Outcomes (SLO)

-1. Assess Physics 4A students improvement in learning over the term using the Force Concept Inventory with a pre- and post-class survey and normalized gain ("NG")
+1. Demonstrate student improvement in learning using the Force Concept Inventory with a pre- and post-class survey to establish a normalized gain ("NG"), or similar instrument from Physics education research.

-2. PHYS 4A - Students shall be able to read, translate, diagram and sucessfully solve qualitatively key word problems involving the concepts of kinematics in one, two, and three dimensions, Newton's Laws of motion, gravitation, work and energy, linear momentum, rotational motion and dynamics, static equilibrium, and oscillations.
+2. Read, translate, diagram and successfully solve qualitatively key word problems involving the concepts of kinematics in one, two, and three dimensions, Newton's Laws of motion, gravitation, work and energy, linear momentum, rotational motion and dynamics, static equilibrium, and oscillations.

 3. Demonstrate qualitative mastery of physics 4A concepts in mechanics, energy, rotation, statics, and/or gravity through presentations, group projects, research papers, and/or homework essays

-4. Demonstrates Mastery of Physics 4A lab experiment through submission of a complete lab report with all requirement elements present, including abstract; introduction; materials, methods, and procedures; data and analysis; results and discussion; references; data tables.
+4. Demonstrate mastery of Physics 4A lab experiment through submission of a complete lab report with all requirement elements present, including abstract; introduction; materials, methods, and procedures; data and analysis; results and discussion; references; data tables.

 PHYS 4C - General Physics III ( 5.00 - Units )